 In 1993, a Singaporean pastor received a vision from God to become a missionary and plant a church in a city alien to him.
 Armed with passion for the lost, he and his wife Christine and three-year-old daughter Ena, packed their bags and left the comfort of their home and country to come to Davao City – a city at that time dreaded even by local tourists simply because it is a part of the war-plagued island of Mindanao.
 This city though is strategically located in the naturally rich southern part of the Philippine islands.
-The pastor who received the vision was none other than Rev. Peter Wee, now the senior pastor of Evangel Family Church-Davao and the Vice Chair of JECPP.
+The pastor who received the vision was none other than Rev. Peter Wee, now the senior pastor of Evangel Family Church-Davao and the Senior Overseer of JECPP.

 With God’s favor upon them, the first ever EFC-Davao church service began in its first location at Matina, along McArthur Highway on August 8, 1993 with eight adults and five children in attendance.
-In 1995, it had already 40 regular members excluding children.
+In 1995, it already had 40 regular members excluding children.

 Another priority of EFC-Davao is the tribal work in the hinterlands of Davao and the slopes of Bullokan, Laak in Compostela Valley province.
 Despite its humble beginnings and the difficulties in reaching these tribal villages, God has opened up many doors of ministry among the “Matisalug” and “Mansaka”natives.
 Since 2004, EFC-Davao has accomplished twelve Medical Missions in Marahan and Marilog Districts.
 According to the Davao City government, the Marilog District is the poorest of the City’s three congressional districts.